 I like to start with a little “Therapeutic Spa” (that’s why it’s called therapeutic) to bypass any vigilance.
 Apply 1 Tablespoon BIOTONE’s Muscle and Joint Relief Creme to both feet.
 Cover with plastic and place in heated booties—heat for 15 to 20 minutes.

 “Loosen and Liquefy” is how a lot of us describe simple back and forth rhythmic work for the entire length of the feet and ankles.
 It is universally used by Massage Therapists and Reflexologists alike.

 I also take the ankles through the motions of the entire Cursive Alphabet.
 When I used to work in an Occupational Therapy clinic, this was a successful homework assignment for the patients.
 Thank You, Theresa Hebert, OT extraordinaire, for sharing that and many other things with me.

 Follow this by addressing the loosening of all three arches, toes, and the plantar side's diaphoretic line.
 Wring, twist, rock, and roll everything you can, pain-free.

 Address the cause of any deviations such as calf restrictions, shin splits, and common eversion/ inversion patterns.

 Finish with a refreshing and quickly absorbing massage medium.
 I like Polar Lotion.

-In the short span of time since I have been following this trend I have noticed an increase in referrals from a couple of Physical Therapists that I have never contacted.
+Since I have been following this trend in a short span of time, I have noticed an increase in referrals from a couple of Physical Therapists that I have never contacted.
 These referrals are a direct result of feedback from shared clients.
-Evidence is in the results right?
+Evidence is in the results, right?

 Be well, Do good work, and write us about how important you think groundwork is.